fox34/nginx-auth-server/README.md

 Everything is *intentionally* kept as simple and minimal as viable.
 This project is more a simple to understand tech-demo and minimal working example rather than a full-featured user and session manager.

-This code is provided as-is without support.
+If you really do want to add features, please open a *discussion* first before you create a PR.
+Otherwise, feel free to create a fork for your personal requirements.

-Since this is my first rust project, the code quality may vary and be suboptimal to some extent.
+Since this is my very first rust project, code may be suboptimal or even insecure to some extent - use at your own risk.
-Feel free to open a PR to improve potential issues. :-)

-Use at your own risk, error handling is very, very basic.

-### Planned features

-- Session expiration
-- Logout functionality
+PRs to improve code quality and security are highly appreciated.

 ## Recommended usage